GOD'S GUIDING HAND

 love life.
 But, I believe if you too look back over your

 life there is a good chance you will recognise similar instances of extremely unlikely preventative events

 turning points in your life, or where you became locked into a

 certain critical direction in life (education,

-career, job choice, even maybe relationships etc), resulting from ‘pear shaped’ events,
+career, job choice, and even maybe relationships etc).
+These would have been serious ‘pear shaped’ events at the time,

 where you can